Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 *Reference implementation:* The reference implementation uses Bicep parameters to trigger resource deployment configurations.
 One of these parameters tells Azure Resource Manager which SKUs to select.
 The following code gives Azure Cache for Redis different SKUs for production and non-production environments:

-> ⚠️ Pending #1865953 where we will update code samples
+> ⚠️ Pending review of code sample - (Business reporting experience) coverd by #1865960
 ```bicep
 var redisCacheSkuName = isProd ?
 'Standard' : 'Basic'
 var redisCacheFamilyName = isProd ?
 'C' : 'C'